THE ARC CODE

-To carry out the general objective, highest priority shall be accorded to: (1) segments within each state which carry the highest overall traffic volume and contribute most to regional economic development opportunities; (2) segments which eliminate the most restrictive gaps in continuity; (3) segments which carry the largest volumes of coal; and (4) segments which would complete the most critical state line crossings.
+To carry out the general objective, highest priority shall be accorded to: (1) segments within each state which carry the highest overall traffic volume and contribute most to regional economic development opportunities; (2) segments which eliminate the most restrictive gaps in continuity; (3) segments which would complete the final connection of an overall Corridor; and (4) segments which would complete the most critical state line crossings.

-- Eligibility for Planning.
-All cost estimate sections of the Appalachian Development Highway System shall be eligible for Section 201 assistance for route planning, location studies to determine in detailed locations and cost estimates.
+- Eligibility for Planning All corridor sections of the Appalachian Development Highway System shall be eligible to use funds authorized or appropriated by Congress for the completion of the ADHS for route planning and location studies to determine detailed locations and cost estimates.

 - Eligibility for Other Activities.
-All cost estimate sections shall be eligible for other highway activity assistance, including preliminary engineering, design, right-of-way acquisition and construction except the following sections shall be considered ineligible:
+All corridor sections shall be eligible for other highway activity assistance, including preliminary engineering, design, right-of-way acquisition and construction except the following sections shall be considered ineligible:

-(1) cost estimate sections which were considered adequate under previous Commission adequacy ratings but which were subsequently identified as inadequate; or
+(1) corridor sections which were considered adequate under previous Commission adequacy ratings but which were subsequently identified as inadequate; or

-(2) cost estimate sections which are to be funded with other than ARDA Section 201 funds; or
+(2) corridor sections which are to be funded with other than funds authorized or appropriated by Congress for the completion of the ADHS; or

-(3) cost estimate sections which were constructed with ARDA Section 201 funds but which have been identified in subsequent cost estimates as requiring additional activities.
+(3) corridor sections which were constructed with funds authorized or appropriated by Congress for the completion of the ADHS but which have been identified in subsequent cost estimates as requiring additional activities.

 Section 9.4–Procedures for Approval of Obligations of Funds for Eligible Highway Activities.

 - General.
-Funds allocated to the states by the Commission for the development of the highway system under Section 9.5 shall, subject to limitations therein, be available for obligation for work on approved projects when (1) the project is included in the statewide transportation improvement program developed by the state and approved by the FHWA and Federal Transit Administration; and (2) the project is approved and authorized by the Federal Highway Administration under federal-aid procedures.
+Funds transferred to the Federal Highway Administration or allocated to the states by the Commission for the development of the highway system under Section 9.5 shall, subject to limitations therein, be available for obligation for work on approved projects when (1) the project is included in the statewide transportation improvement program developed by the state and approved by the FHWA and Federal Transit Administration; and (2) the project is approved and authorized by the Federal Highway Administration under federal-aid procedures.

 - Obligations for Eligible Activities.

-(1) A state may proceed to obligate Section 201 funds for corridor planning, location studies, and cost estimates as provided in Section 9.4.a.
+(1) A state may proceed to obligate funds authorized or appropriated by Congress for the completion of the AHDS for corridor planning, location studies, and cost estimates as provided in Section 9.4.a.

-(2) Upon completion of planning and location studies, a state may proceed to obligate Section 201 funds for preliminary engineering, design, right-of-way acquisition and construction when:
+(2) Upon completion of planning and location studies, a state may proceed to obligate funds authorized or appropriated by Congress for the completion of the ADHS for preliminary engineering, design, right-of-way acquisition and construction when: